DECODEproject/whitepaper/conceptual_framework.md

 It is possible for **operators** to provide a "Login with DECODE" option.
 In this scenario the operator would enable an integration whereby the participant would be redirected to their DECODE wallet, authenticate there as above and then an exchange of application specific cryptographic credentials would be passed back to the website, allowing them to be authenticated.

 A key principle at work with this scenario is that the operators must themselves be transparent to the participants.
-This means in practice that in order to allow login with DECODE the operator must first register with DECODE and itself be cryptographically audit-    able in any actions it takes in the DECODE system.
+This means in practice that in order to allow login with DECODE the operator must first register with DECODE and itself be cryptographically auditable in any actions it takes in the DECODE system.

 This raises questions around the governance of the DECODE ecosystem which will be explored as it is field tested and evolved.